 How Can You Be Exposed to Paraquat?

 - Eating or Drinking: The toxic herbicide easily mixes into drinks and foods, making consumption through ingestion or drinking deadly.
-A strong odor, dye, and vomiting agents are added to paraquat in the US to minimize the risk of exposure through accidental ingestion.
+Strong odor, dye, and vomiting agents are added to Paraquat in the US to minimize the risk of exposure through accidental ingestion.

-- Skin Contact: If paraquat comes into direct contact with skin, it can cause harm, especially if the paraquat exposure has been ongoing for a long time.
-Moreover, the effect of exposure to paraquat is higher if there's a rash or open wound upon contact.
+- Skin Contact: If Paraquat comes into direct contact with the skin, it can cause harm, especially if the Paraquat exposure has been ongoing for a long time.
+Moreover, the effect of exposure to Paraquat is higher if there's a rash or open wound upon contact.

 Effects of Paraquat Exposure

 When exposed to Paraquat, an individual experiences the following immediate side effects:

 - Pain in the mouth and throat